Whether you’re completely new to Roadmunk or just want to go over the basics one more time, you’ve come to the right place.

 Dependencies are another key roadmapping topic you’ll want to flag as you get started.
 This feature allows you to link items by date and visualize them on your roadmaps, providing full visibility of item relationships and restrictions.
 Blocking Dependencies allow you to create a relationship in which something must happen before or after a specific Item.
 On the other hand, Moves With Dependencies allow you to create a relationship in which items are running in parallel—so as one item moves, other dependent items are also moved by the same time period.

 Another key feature to add to your product manager toolkit are Milestones, which highlight key dates that are important to your product team.
 These standalone items will be easy to spot on your roadmaps because they show up as icons.

 Finally, Erin walks you through three more roadmapping features to help you on your roadmapping journey:

 - Share your roadmap by exporting it to a PNG file, HTML file or URL.

-- Roll up two or more source roadmaps into a single Master Roadmap to get a bird’s eye view of activity across your roadmaps.
+- Roll up two or more source roadmaps into a single Portfolio Roadmap to get a bird’s eye view of activity across your roadmaps.